siangjun2/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>
++This alternative is not used in TutorPal; it’s included for reference only.

 <puml src="diagrams/BetterModelClassDiagram.puml" width="450" />